 - fisher cats

 Some predators, like snakes and rats, are only likely to eat baby chicks or half-grown pullets, not full-grown birds.
-Others, such as skunks, will just eat chicken eggs, leaving the hens alone.
+Others, such as skunks, will just eat chicken eggs and will leave the hens alone.

 There are some simple steps you can take to protect your precious hens from predation.
 The first order of business is to have a secure coop with a door that shuts securely at night.
-Some other tips:
+Other tips include:

 - Dig a trench 12 inches deep around the entire coop and bury hardware cloth there.
+Hardware cloth is a small, sturdy mesh product sold in rolls at your local hardware store.
+It is similar to chicken wire but sturdier.
 This will prevent digging predators.

 - Inspect the bottom of the coop and patch any holes where predators could gain entry.